Signposting and Referrals

 Good signposting and referral is the cornerstone to receiving effective advice and support to meet the needs of the child/ren and family.

-Using the thresholds document will help you to identify if you need to provide signposting or if a referral may be required.
+Using the Continuum of Need Incorporating Threshold Guidance will help you to identify if you need to provide signposting or if a referral may be required.